Clinton-Davis/CapeTowns_Best_Bits/README.md

 ---
 <a name="deployment"></a>
 ## Deployment
 I hosted this site using [Netlify](https://www.netlify.com/).
 It is a stand-alone static webpage deployment website that links to your GitHub repository.
 It is deployed directly from the master branch or any other branches of your choosing.
-The beautiful thing about using Netlify is that it updates the feed as you git push changes to brach you are using to deploy.
+The beautiful thing about using Netlify is that it updates the feed as you git push changes to the branch you are using to deploy.

 <details>